vank-stats/STS347-Spring2020/README.md

+# STS347
+# Spring 2020
-# STS347-Spring2020
+# Dr. VanKrevelen

-A collection of in class code for STS347 during the Spring 2020 semester.
+This repository will include R scripts from each STS347 class period during Spring 2020.